December 6, 2022

 Is the investment worth it, weighing maintenance and repair costs?

 The simplest answer is yes.
 But there are a couple of caveats.
 Experts point out that although EVs often have a higher price tag (for now), they have far fewer moving parts than traditional combustion engines.
-That means regular, routine maintenance is less expensive than gas-powered vehicles.
+That means regular, routine maintenance can be less expensive than gas-powered vehicles.
 And, they are less likely to break down as the vehicle ages.
 It also means that over the lifetime of the vehicle, total costs increasingly favor EVs over gas vehicles.

 On the other hand, repairs after a crash are usually quite high, based on an analysis of recent insurance claims.
 But automotive-industry experts believe these costs will come down once EVs become more common and more auto shops become outfitted with the upgraded equipment needed to repair EVs.
 In the meantime, gas-powered cars are becoming ever more expensive to repair, as newer cars contain more and more expensive driver-assistance technology systems and sensors that need repairing or replacing after a crash.